SwiftFusion: Scalable Sequence Parallelism for Distributed Inference of Diffusion Transformers on GPUs: Evaluation

 \subsection{Overall Performance}

-\textbf{Optimal Distributed Configuration}~ Figure \ref{fig:overall-performance} shows the overall inference latency of one sampling step between \system and prior state-of-the-art works, with their own optimal distributed configurations.
+\textbf{Optimal Distributed Configuration}~ Figure \ref{fig:overall-performance} shows the overall inference latency and memory consumption of one sampling step between \system and prior state-of-the-art works, with their own optimal distributed configurations.
 Note that for different workloads, we benchmark different sets of the GPU machine numbers.
 This is because SP techniques require the sequence length and number of heads to be divisible by the number of GPU machines.
 Moreover, we only show USP performance numbers for $M = 1$ cases since all methods will degrade to Ulysses Attention when using a single GPU machine and \system's optimizations are tailored to inter-machine communication.
-We make three conclusions from the figure.
+We draw four conclusions from the figure.
 First, we demonstrate that \tasShort performs worse than USP when using 2 GPU machines.
 This is because when using 2 GPU machines, \tasShort introduces the same inter-machine communication volume as USP but its communication latency is not overlapped with computations.
 Second, we find that \tasShort achieves a speedup by \Eval{avg:method=tas} on average (up to \Eval{max:method=tas}) when comparing to USP when using more than 2 GPU machines for distributed DiT inference.
 This is because \tasShort introduces a much lower inter-machine communication volume than USP with more than 2 GPU machines.
 Third, we show that by overlapping all-to-all operators with computation and leveraging one-sided communication libraries, \system achieves a better speedup than \tasShort by \Eval{avg:method=sfu} on average (up to \Eval{max:method=sfu}).
 This is because \system is able to overlap inter-machine communication with computation.
-Overall, we conclude that \system has lower inter-machine communication overheads compared to prior state-of-the-art frameworks and all proposed key ideas are required to achieve the optimal system performance.
+Fourth, we find that \system does not introduce higher memory consumption compared to prior state-of-the-art work USP \cite{usp}, thanks to its careful design and implementation with one-sided communication library in Algorithm \ref{alg:1-side-comm}, where we use at most one copy buffer of $Q$, $K$, $V$, and $O$ tensors.
+Overall, we conclude that \system has lower inter-machine communication overheads compared to prior state-of-the-art frameworks while introducing negligible memory overheads, and that all proposed key ideas are required to achieve the optimal system performance.